Vegetarian Keto Diet: Yes, Even Plant Eaters Can Thrive With Fewer Carbs & More Fat

 In the average person, the majority of caloric burn occurs when the body breaks down carbs or sugars.
-If not burned off, those carbs turn into fat.
-By focusing on increasing fat and protein in the diet and depriving the body of carbs, you'll start burning the fat and protein and ultimately experience greater weight loss.
+If not burned off, the body stores those carbs (or any macronutrients, for that matter) into energy.
+By focusing on increasing fat and protein in the diet and depriving the body of carbs, you'll achieve a state of ketosis and start burning the fat and protein, ultimately experiencing greater weight loss.

 Beyond weight loss, the ketogenic diet has been shown to ease symptoms in a range of different medical conditions.
 Low carb diets like keto have been proven to help ease diabetes symptoms, increase "good" cholesterol levels, and even aid in managing brain disorders like epilepsy.

 The bottom line here is yes, the ketogenic diet is accessible for vegetarians.
 While you might have to work a little harder to ensure you're getting the right amount of protein, there's no reason why someone who doesn't eat animal proteins should feel like keto is not for them.